 Do you know people who make or made doilies?
 Do you have their handmade doilies proudly displayed in your home or tucked away in a drawer?
 Please tell me about them!

-Because doilies are an important part of our heritage, I am collecting stories about the people who made them for an exhibit called Celebrate Doilies, and future projects, including a book, I hope!
+Doilies are an important part of our heritage, and I am collecting stories about the people who made them, to use in heritage and doily art exhibits, and for future projects, including a book, I hope!

 Here are some stories people have sent: